Fear, Anxiety, Aggression

 prioritize a great relationship with your dog

-would love for your dog to be calmer and learn how to make good choices on their own
+would love for your dog to be calmer so they can learn how to make good choices on their own

 want to understand canine body language, to know how your dog is feeling